 Here are key features and highlights that make phpMyAdmin a go-to choice for database management:

-• Comprehensive Database Management: Perform a wide range of database activities, including browsing databases, tables, columns, relations, indexes, users, permissions, and executing SQL statements.
+- Comprehensive Database Management: Perform various activities, including browsing databases, tables, columns, relations, indexes, users, permissions, and executing SQL statements.

-• Import and Export Data: Easily import data from CSV and SQL and export data to various formats like CSV, SQL, XML, PDF, ISO/IEC 26300 – OpenDocument Text and Spreadsheet, Word, Excel, LATEX, and others.
+- Import and Export Data: Easily import data from CSV and SQL and export data to various formats, such as CSV, SQL, XML, PDF, ISO/IEC 26300—OpenDocument Text and Spreadsheet, Word, Excel, LATEX, and others.

-• Advanced Querying: Use the Query-by-example (QBE) feature to create complex queries.
+- Advanced Querying: The Query-by-example (QBE) feature creates complex queries.

-• PHP Compatibility: Fully written in PHP, ensuring compatibility with systems running PHP.
+- PHP Compatibility: Fully written in PHP, ensuring compatibility with PHP systems.

-• Multi-language Support: Available in 78 languages, making it accessible for users worldwide.
+- Multi-language Support: Available in 78 languages, making it accessible to users worldwide.

 Update Ubuntu Before LEMP Installation